Everything comes back to considering an audience, to the user experience, not only in the product (the outcome) but also in the process (the story).

-Not everyone can do this.
-This is why surgeons don’t always have awesome bedside manners, why account managers are often technically illiterate and why some of the most sophisticated minds in engineering have no sense of taste in design.
+Does empathizing well transcend the gap between disciplines?
+Is it empathy that sells products as effectively as it produces them?
+Few of us are able to transmit the value and expression of both hard and soft science, which is why surgeons don’t always have awesome bedside manners, why account managers are often technically illiterate, and why some of the most sophisticated minds in engineering have no sense of or taste in design.

 Largely because of that, I came to understand that, contrary to what I was being conditioned to believe in school, the worlds of art and design were not, in fact, incompatible with science and engineering and not exclusive to themselves at all.
 I realized, when combined, you could create things that were amazing that couldn’t be done in either domain alone.

 So what’s next?
 What imminent advance will be the next Michael Jordan of inventions?

 These people don’t just spontaneously show up.
 They need nurturing and encouragement right from the start as kids.
 We need to help them discover their identities and passions, encourage them to work hard, fail, and help them understand that failure is a necessary step towards success, and to persevere.
 We need to help them find their own role models and give them the confidence to believe in themselves, and encourage them to find their own path, even if it’s very different from our own.

 It bears repeating how important it is to periodically pry them (and ourselves) away from computers, phones, tablets, and go out into the sunlight to experience both the naturally engineered and designed wonders of our world.
 If we don’t, they won’t understand what these precious things are that someday they will be responsible for protecting and improving.

 Please foster and nurture empathy to help ensure the next generation understands that art, design, and empathy aren’t luxuries.
 These gifts are essential to our survival, to overcome our differences and achieve greater things.